iterative/ldb-resources/_README_draft.md

 Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into ephemeral workspace and compiles the linked annotations.
 Since storage is immutable and all dataset state is kept within LDB, this workspace can be safely erased after the experiment is complete.

 ## Quick Start
-Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed example of Data-driven AI methodology.
+Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed example of Data-driven AI methodology and to [command summary](documentation/Command-summary.md) for additional information on command options.

 **LDB instance** is a persistent structure where all information about known objects, labels and datasets is being stored.
 To set up a shared LDB instance for a team or organization, please follow [LDB team setup](documentation/Quick-start-teams.md).
 If no LDB instance is found, a private one will be created automatically in the `~/.ldb` directory the first time an LDB dataset is staged.